tc39/proposal-signals/README.md

 This section describes each of the APIs exposed to JavaScript, in terms of the algorithms that they implement.
 This can be thought of as a proto-specification, and is included at this early point to nail down one possible set of semantics, while being very open to changes.

 Some aspects of the algorithm:
-- The order of reads of Signals within a computed is significant, and is observable in the order that certain callbacks (`notify`, `equals`, the first parameter to `new Signal.Computed`/`new Signal.Effect`, and the `connected`/`disconnected` callbacks) are executed.
+- The order of reads of Signals within a computed is significant, and is observable in the order that certain callbacks (which `Watcher` is invoked, `equals`, the first parameter to `new Signal.Computed`, and the `watched`/`unwatched` callbacks) are executed.
 This means that the sources of a computed Signal must be stored ordered.
 - These three callbacks might all throw exceptions, and these exceptions are propagated in a predictable manner to the calling JS code.
 The exceptions do *not* halt execution of this algorithm or leave the graph in a half-processed state.
-For `notify`, that exception is sent to the `.set()` call which triggered it, using an AggregateError if multiple exceptions were thrown.
-The others (including `connected`/`disconnected`?) are stored in the value of the Signal, to be rethrown when read, and such a rethrowing Signal can be marked `~clean~` just like any other with a normal value.
+For errors thrown in the `notify` callback of a Watcher, that exception is sent to the `.set()` call which triggered it, using an AggregateError if multiple exceptions were thrown.
+The others (including `watched`/`unwatched`?) are stored in the value of the Signal, to be rethrown when read, and such a rethrowing Signal can be marked `~clean~` just like any other with a normal value.
-- Care is taken to avoid circularities in cases of computed signals which are not "connected" (being observed by any live effect), so that they can be garbage collected independently from other parts of the signal graph.
-This is based on a system of generation numbers which are always collected; note that optimized implementations may also include local per-node generation numbers, or avoid tracking some numbers on disconnected signals.
+- Care is taken to avoid circularities in cases of computed signals which are not "connected" (being observed by any Watcher), so that they can be garbage collected independently from other parts of the signal graph.
+Internally, this can be implemented with a system of generation numbers which are always collected; note that optimized implementations may also include local per-node generation numbers, or avoid tracking some numbers on disconnected signals.

 ### Hidden global state